-Wharton Digital Ventures
+Wharton Digital

+WHARTON DIGITAL is an investment platform formed to exploit opportunities at the crossroads of real estate, private equity, and venture capital related to AI and the attendant technologies as our society moves from an “analog” to “digital” world.
 Wharton Digital’s business is anchored in its real estate strategy involving securing land parcels suitable for building data centers and positioning them for development.
 Once approvals and infrastructure are obtained, we either sell the land or develop through build-to-suits, and JV’s.

 We believe that data centers provide a “window into the future” as they portend capacity demands, emerging technologies, and geographical areas with high AI potential.
 Through this comes insights into data center construction, alternative power, promising operators and service providers, as well as AI hardware and software companies.

-Wharton Digital Ventures is positioned to also take advantage of a wide spectrum of private equity, venture capital, and credit opportunities in the middle market that are presented to the firm as younger and more mature companies seek ways to finance their businesses.
+Wharton Digital is positioned to also take advantage of a wide spectrum of private equity, venture capital, and credit opportunities in the middle market that are presented to the firm as younger and more mature companies seek ways to finance their businesses.
 As such, we are building a cohesive, cross-pollinating investment platform that leverages, deal flow, knowledge and relationships to take advantage of an array of investment possibilities related to data centers/AI.

 Additionally, the firm takes advantage of its experience in other real estate sectors, most notably, industrial, to make investments in such areas as automation and robotics.